VeryGoodOpenSource/very_good_cli/site/docs/commands/check_licenses.md

 ### `ignore-retrieval-failures`

-Disregard licenses that failed to be retrieved.
-Avoids terminating if the license of a dependency could not be retrieved; this may happen if something went wrong when fetching information from [pub][pub].
+Avoids terminating if the license of a dependency could not be retrieved; this may happen if something went wrong when retrieving the license for a package.
+When enabled, those packages' licenses will fallback to unknown.

 #### Example usage: